-I am on the job market!
-It is my ambition to obtain a tenure-track assistant professorship beginning in Fall 2020.
+I am on the academic job market for a tenure-track position beginning Fall 2020.

 I value applied research, and endeavor to impact practice with my findings as well as to communicate my work to practitioners.

 - I’ve disclosed hundreds of defects in real-world software.

 - I post practitioner-friendly abridged versions of my research papers on Medium.

 - To facilitate reproducibility and future research, I store artifacts for my research on Zenodo.